Bilbao Festival of Theatre Schools

-The Bilbao Festival of Theatre Schools, Bilbao Festival of University Theatre, Bilbao Festival of Drama Schools or simply FETABI festival (In Spanish, Festival de Escuelas de Teatro de Bilbao or Festival de Teatro Universitario de Bilbao, abbreviated as FETABI) is an international university theatre festival that takes place annually in Bilbao,Spain.
+The Bilbao Festival of Theatre Schools, Bilbao Festival of University Theatre, Bilbao Festival of Drama Schools or simply FETABI festival (In Spanish, Festival de Escuelas de Teatro de Bilbao or Festival de Teatro Universitario de Bilbao, abbreviated as FETABI) is an international university theatre festival that takes place annually in Bilbao, Spain.

-The festival is held annually in the city of Bilbao and for around two weeks theater companies and schools (drama schools, universities, ect) from all over Spain and Europe are selected to present their theatrical productions at the festival.
+The festival is held annually in the city of Bilbao and for around two weeks theater companies and schools (drama schools, universities, etc.) from all over Spain and Europe are selected to present their theatrical productions at the festival.

 The Festival is organized by the Sociedad General de Autores y Editores (SGAE) and by the SGAE Foundation, in collaboration with other theatrical, cultural and government institutions.

 The festival

 The Festival was established in 2012, with the aim of promoting theater, theatrical productions and talent in the performing arts.
 Since its creation, the Festival has been located in the city of Bilbao, at the Campos Elíseos Theatre, as the host theater.
 The duration of the festival is approximately two weeks, which are usually in the month of June.

-At the festival, different theater companies and schools (dramatic art schools, universities, ect) from all over Spain and Europe present their productions and are then selected to exhibit their theatrical productions at the festival.
+At the festival, different theater companies and schools (dramatic art schools, universities, etc.) from all over Spain and Europe present their productions and are then selected to exhibit their theatrical productions at the festival.
 In general, the registration begins during the month of February and the celebration of the festival takes place in the month of June.

 Campos Elíseos Theatre (in Bilbao), where the Bilbao Festival of Theatre Schools takes place annually.

 The selection committee assesses the theatrical projects presented and chooses twenty participants, which will be selected to represent their theatrical productions during the festival.

 Since the year 2017, the festival has occupied the entire Campos Elíseos Theatre in Bilbao, all its halls and auditoriums.
 All the rooms of the theater welcome different participants and different companies and selected performances.

 The Festival is organized by the SGAE and the SGAE Foundation, in collaboration with other entities that also collaborate such as: AISGE (Performing Artists, Intellectual Property Rights Management Entity), Deabru Beltzak Theatre Company, Bilbao City Council, the Ministry of Culture, ...

 Participating companies come from all over Spain and Europe.
 Among those that have participated or participate: Fourth Wall School, the Royal Higher College of Dramatic Art (RESAD), Autonomous University of Madrid, University of Navarra, University of La Rioja, Ánima Eskola School of Drama, Getxo Theatre School (Utopian), Nexo Teatroa, Kabia Laborategia, ...